The Invited by Studio McGuire

 Strategy summary: We centre the promotion around the idea that Dracula was never just a story, but a warning from history about the evils the plague all our lives.
 The campaign sets up a mystery about what Dracula needs to bring himself back to life, with the promotional materials luring audiences in through four phases of immersion: seeing, revealing, entering and becoming.
 The original theme of Dracula – that we need both contemporary science and ancient knowledge together – is reimagined here as the answer to the mystery, i.e. the secret to Dracula's reincarnation rests in the marrying of a kirigami book and the digital technologies of our modern world.
 The ‘everyday miracle’ of the campaign is therefore rooted in making dark magic real, with its secrets hidden inside the world of kirigami, a world that is only visible via the digital lens.

 Platforms: Social media (Facebook); videos; website; origami invitation letter with QR code-led video.

 Central promotional image (below):

-For the Awareness phase, we created social media posts for a designated Facebook page ('DraculaImmersed').
-Altogether the social media is focused on the first of our immersive phases - seeing - with content setting up the mystery of what Dracula needs in order to bring himself back to life.
+For the Awareness phase, we created social media posts for a temporary Facebook page ('DraculaImmersed').
+Altogether the social media was focused on the first of our immersive phases - seeing - with content setting up the mystery of what Dracula needs in order to bring himself back to life.
 We adopted the logic that the Short Fiction immersive format is best characterised as akin to being immersed in a great book, hence our captions are based on the evocative language of the Dracula novel, notably quotes that hint at the campaign's central mystery.